-That wider network of the past also put curbs on children being deprived of whiffs of danger through well-meaning parents and grandparents who did not realise that their behaviour was bad.
+That wider network of the past also put curbs on children being deprived of whiffs of danger through wellmeaning parents and grandparents who did not realise that their behaviour was bad.
 These are relatives who impose too narrow a set of chances and challenges on a child because they seek to have their child come in the top echelon at school without realising that their child lacks the mental ability to attain such grades.
 Such modern nuclear families prevent the child from being able to healthily diversify into non-academic challenges.

 That child can become depressed since it fails to get top grades despite abandoning all non-academic challenges.
-That child nor social, ethical and spiritual challenges in which it would more often succeed and that would allow its brain to develop to become an adequate decision maker in life's varied challenges.
+That child is being deprived of its whiffs of danger - of undertaking sensual, physical, psychological, social, ethical and spiritual challenges in which it would more often succeed and that would allow its brain to develop to become an adequate decision maker in life's varied challenges.
 The wider social network of former times diluted the scope for parents to subject a less academically gifted child to risk starvation in this manner.

 Table 9 summarises the foregoing forms of risk starvation to which the poor, females and the young have been increasingly subjected.
-It in addition describes briefly other factors causing risk starvation in the 11 groups identified in Table 9 as prone to dementia or depression.
+It in addition describes briefly other factors causing risk starvation in the 11 groups identified in Table 7 as prone to dementia or depression.\